enjaysea/wrf_docker/README.md

 In order to prevent losing the output data, when the container is stopped, you should set up a directory on your local filesystem that will be mapped to a directory within the container.
 Anything stored in one directory will be visible in the other.

-Don't manually create your output directory on your local machine.
-Allow the `docker run` command to create it for you.
-Otherwise, you may end up with the folder being owned by `root` and the built-in `wrfuser` unable to write to the directory.

-This seems to happen no matter what on Windows 10, so I suggest you use `WSL`[a free Windows 10 virtualization framework](https://docs.microsoft.com/en-us/windows/wsl/install-win10) instead, since this problem can be prevented when running from a Linux shell.

 ### Build the container
 If you pulled this container directly from [hub.docker.com](https://hub.docker.com/repository/docker/enjaysea/wrf) then you can skip this step and go to the next section: **Starting the container**.